BY VOLKER NOLTE

 PHOTO BY PETER SPURRIER

-We discussed rigging numbers for sculling boats in the previous issue and introduced the idea of beginning with what I call “zero-numbers” to get started with a proven measurement and then make further adjustments according to individual conditions.
+We discussed rigging numbers for sculling boats in the previous column and introduced the idea of beginning with what I call “zero-numbers” to get started with a proven measurement and then make further adjustments according to individual conditions.
 This approach provides a successful way to find the best setups for rowers of different sizes and performance levels in specific situations (crew size, boat availability, etc.).
 Spring is coming and with it the likelihood that many crews will return to team boats.

 Oarlock height has a direct effect on rowing technique since it influences the position of the arms during the drive, the height at which the blades can be carried above the water during recovery, and bladework.